ainfanzon/MariaDB_examples/maxscl/failover/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing.
 This project was built on a MacOS environment using Docker.
-I will run on Linux or Windows environment so long as you have a Docker environment installed.
+It will run on Linux or Windows environment so long as you have a Docker environment installed.

 ### Prerequisites